Company Logo - Home Link

 (9) The Old Powder Magazine 79 Cumberland Street

-By the 1740s the colony was fully protected by the British Crown and the local government felt the magazine was no longer necessary.
+By the 1740s, the British Crown fully protected the colony, and the local government felt the magazine was no longer necessary.

 (10) The Circular Congregational Church 150 Meeting Street

-As non-followers of the Anglican Church, these settlers were considered dissenters and as such was not allowed by law to call their place of worship a ‘church'.
+As non-followers of the Anglican Church, these settlers were considered dissenters and, as such, were not allowed by law to call their place of worship a ‘church'.

-They were allowed to call it a meeting house, and the street that led to the wooden building was called "Meeting House Street” later shortened to Meeting Street.
+They were allowed to call it a meeting house, and the street leading to the wooden building was called "Meeting House Street,” later shortened to Meeting Street.

 If you are not easily spooked, take our Charleston Ghost Tour and learn more about the "residents" of the Circular Church's graveyard.

-Follow the path in the graveyard and you will exit onto Meeting Street.
+Follow the path in the graveyard, and you will exit at Meeting Street.

 (11) Meeting Street

-In 1861, a devastating fire ripped through the city and Meeting Street (between Cumberland Street and Church Street) was one of many streets whose buildings were burned to the ground, including the second Circular Church.
+In 1861, a devastating fire ripped through the city, and Meeting Street (between Cumberland Street and Church Street) was one of many streets with burned buildings, including the Circular Church.

-The fire started from an unknown source on the night of December 11, 1861, and burned a trail through the city until 5 am on December 12.
-The blaze covered 540 acres and over 500 hundred buildings were burned to the ground.
+The fire started from an unknown source on December 11, 1861, and burned a trail through the city until 5 a.m. on December 12.
+The blaze covered 540 acres, and over 500 buildings were burned.

-The image on the right shows the scope of devastation along Meeting Street (image from Library of Congress).
+The image shows the scope of devastation along Meeting Street (image from Library of Congress).

 Continue south one block until Broad Street.
-The intersection of Broad and Meeting Streets is known today as the "Four Corners of the Law" since the four buildings situated here represent four arms of law -- city, state, federal and clerical.
+The intersection of Broad and Meeting Streets is known today as the "Four Corners of the Law" since the four buildings here represent four arms of law -- city, state, federal, and clerical.

 (12) City Hall 80 Broad Street

-This hub of municipal government was constructed between 1800 and 1804 on the site of the city’s meat market from 1739 until it was destroyed by fire in 1796.
+This hub of municipal government was constructed between 1800 and 1804 on the site of the city’s meat market, which operated from 1739 until it was destroyed by fire in 1796.

 Note: This is a secured public building, and visitors to the upper floors must pass through metal detector screening before getting on the elevator.